LiLIS: A Lightweight Distributed Learned Index Framework for Spatial Decision Analysis: Query Algorithms in

 \subsection{Range Query}

-Given a rectangle range $q=(x_l, y_l, x_h, y_h)$, where $(x_l, y_l)$ and $(x_h, y_h)$ are the lower left and upper right point, respectively, a spatial range query returns all points in $\mathcal{D}$ contained in $q$.
-Similar to the point query, the globally filtering can be conducted through a linear scan directly.
+Given a rectangle range $q=(x_l, y_l, x_h, y_h)$, where $(x_l, y_l)$ and $(x_h, y_h)$ are the lower left and upper right points, respectively, a spatial range query returns all points in $\mathcal{D}$ contained in $q$.
+Similar to the point query, the global filtering can be conducted through a linear scan directly.
 After obtaining the candidate partitions, we apply \texttt{mapPartitions} to compute the resulting points.
 The overall procedure is similar to Algorithm~\ref{alg:point_query}.
-To be specific, we search from lower bound $(x_l, y_l)$ to upper bound $(x_h, y_h)$ in a given partition.
+To be specific, we search within the range from lower bound $(x_l, y_l)$ to upper bound $(x_h, y_h)$ in a given partition.
 In practice, it can be optimized from several aspects.
-For example, if the partition is enveloped entirely within $q$, then all points should be returned without further checking.
+For example, if the partition is enveloped entirely within $q$, then all points should be returned without further checks.

-\textbf{Remark 2}: The range query above is indeed a rectangle range query.
-As for a circle range query with a center point $p = (x, y)$ and a radius $r$, a practical solution is to construct a minimal bounding rectangle (MBR) for this circle, and perform a regular rectangle range query first.
+\textbf{Remark 1}: The range query above is indeed a rectangle range query.
+As for a circle range query with a given center point $p = (x, y)$ and a radius $r$, a practical solution is to construct a minimal bounding rectangle (MBR) for this circle, and perform a regular rectangle range query first.
 Finally, a subsequent refinement step is necessary to filter out false positives.